GeniusLearner/machine_learning/README.md

     train the model
     identify several misclassified samples

-You will take several screenshots of your work and share your notebook.

-Resnet
+## Resnet

-In this peer review assignment, you will build another classifier using another pre-trained model, namely the VGG16 model, following the same steps we completed in the previous module using the ResNet50 pre-trained model.
-Then you will test the classifiers on a test set and submit your work for peer review.
+In this we will build another classifier using another pre-trained model, namely the VGG16 model, following the same steps we completed in the previous module {Pytorch} using the ResNet50 pre-trained model.
+Then you will test the classifiers on a test set.